PsyCas/School-Work/Hashing/README.txt

     NOTES*:
         1) The values for Collision is about 150-200 less than "expected output" on Cygwin g++ 7.3.0.
         2) The values for number of probes for some words are not the same as "expected output" but "Found" and "Not Found" are correct.
+        3) For Part 3, I used multiple R values for double hash, some of them are,

+            a) For table size 101, R = 97 (gets rehashed so value of R changes) ...other R values...
+            b) For table size 6947, R = 6917 (gets rehashed so value of R changes) ... other R values...
+            c) For table size 55609, R = 55603 (The final size of the table and final R value)

 2)  To compile all files, type

         make clean